makerdao/community/governance/polls/Ratification Poll for DAI Foundation Core Unit, DAIF-001 - August 9, 2021.md

 ## Review

-The community may vote in this poll to express support or opposition to Core Unit DAIF-001 being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to DAI Foundation Core Unit (DAIF-001) being accepted and implemented in the Maker Protocol.

 ### Core Unit DAIF-001: Dai Foundation (MIP39c2-SP17)